Kelyn Rowe: After professional retirement

 On March 16, 2025, Ballard FC announced that Kelyn Rowe would be joining the club for their run in the 2025 U.S. Open Cup.
 Rowe later confirmed that he was only joining the team for one match.
 Ballard FC lost their first match to Spokane Velocity FC, with Rowe starting and being substituted off in the 79th minute.
 He returned to the club's roster in the fall for Ballard's qualifier games for the 2026 U.S. Open Cup.

 International

 Rowe played for the U.S. U-18 national team, and the U.S. U-20 national team, starting in all three games, scoring three goals and assisting on one in the 2011 CONCACAF U-20 Championship tournament, while wearing the number 10 jersey.

 Rowe was added to the December U-23 Men's National Team training camp roster in 2012.

 Rowe was named to the senior national team squad for the 2017 CONCACAF Gold Cup.
 He made his debut in a friendly match against Ghana on July 1, 2017, and scored his first goal in a group stage match against Nicaragua on July 15, 2017.

+Personal life

+During his playing career Rowe spent time promoting childhood cancer awareness.
+He had his own NEGU Crew program in partnership with the Jessie Rees Foundation.
+The program started in 2015, while Rowe was a member of the New England Revolution and would bring families experiencing childhood cancer to home games of the team that Rowe played for.

+Rowe is the founder of the winery Vino FC.